arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 I know there are a lot of technical things going on in this post.
 To make it easier to visualize, I'm doing a short series of Tiktok videos of my "Bullet Journal Hacks."
 For easier viewing, I'm pinning these to a [Pinterest board as I make them](https://pin.it/6T8NBDb).
 Also a version of this post with more illustrations will be in my upcoming book.

-From now until November I'll be writing on the topic of **Thoughtful Planning**.
-To keep up with my posts, follow me by [email](https://tinyletter.com/arcadiapage).
-Also if you happen to know anyone who needs a fresh take on Bullet Journaling, feel free to share this post with them.

-12/4 UPDATE: My book is now out!
-The title is [**Thoughtful Planning: How I Learned to Use Journaling to Set Intentional Goals & Design Flexible Days**](https://payhip.com/b/YSucT)**.
-It not only includes this blog post but other planning/journal inspiration.
-It's now available at your favorite ebook retailer.
+12/4 UPDATE: This post and more is expanded on in my newest book, [**Thoughtful Planning: How I Learned to Use Journaling to Set Intentional Goals & Design Flexible Days**](https://payhip.com/b/YSucT).